Java Clean Code - How to Write Clean Code in Java?

 what is clean code in java

 Steve McConnell wanted the programmers to think before adding any comment in the code.
 He encouraged improving the code quality to such a level that comments are not required in the code at all.
-He supported the idea of documentation post coding to make the code functionality even more clearer.
+He supported the idea of documentation post-coding to make the code functionality even more clearer.

 But What is a clean code?
-The code that is less prone to errors and easily readable, modifiable, scalable(in some cases), maintainable by any developer (not just its programmer) is referred to as "Clean Code".
+The code that is less prone to errors and easily readable, modifiable, scalable(in some cases), and maintainable by any developer (not just its programmer) is referred to as "Clean Code".
 Less prone to errors means that there will be very few chances of getting bugs in that code.
 Have you ever thought about Why writing clean code is so important?
 Let's find out in the next section.

 Takeaway: